ivangergo3/hr-portal/report.md

     - [x] Check admin dashboard
 - [x] draft timesheet page should reflet the real status of the timesheet

-## 7. Testing & deployment
+## 7. Testing & refactor

+- [x] Add proejct does not show notification

 - [x] Move to supabase/ssr -> might solve the cookie error -> NO IT DOES NOT SOLVE IT
-- [ ] Ensure that all the pages are working as expected
+- [x] Ensure that all the pages are working as expected
-- [ ] Write unit tests for each components
+- [-] Write unit tests for each components
-- [ ] Write integration tests for each pages
+- [-] Write integration tests for each pages
+- [x] Modal for user invite, instead of the current one

+- [x] Add shadcn/ui to the project
+- [x] Add a new component for the modal
+- [x] Add a new component for the error message
+- [x] Add a new component for the loading mask
+- [x] Add a new component for the date picker
+- [x] Add a new component for the time picker
+- [x] Add a new component for the date range picker
+- [x] Add a new component for the time frame picker
+- [x] Review and improve role management
+- [x] Add user archive option as well

+- [x] Header
+- [x] Sidebar

+- [x] Admin guard
+- [x] Auth guard
+- [x] Data Error boundary
+- [x] Error boundary
+- [x] Check page transitioning loader
+- [x] Email-password login
+- [x] Login button
+- [x] Login form
+- [x] Sign out button
+- [x] Check all the pages, some can be removed + use the same admin guard etc ...
+- [x] Remove old confirm dialog + rename newconfim and newloading skeleton
+- [x] 3 error page, 404, error and error/page

+- [ ] Few hours of testing, to make sure everything is working properly - write a list of tests

+- [ ] Timesheets page, with the table, everything, this is a mess, need to sit down and understand it.

+## Next

 - [ ] Write end to end tests for each pages
+  - [x] Login - invalid login?
+  - [ ] Profile
+  - [x] Client management
+  - [ ] Project management
+  - [ ] Users
+  - [ ] Timesheets
+  - [ ] Time off
+  - [ ] Admin dashboard
+  - [ ] Time sheet approval
+  - [ ] Time off approval
+  - [ ] Error pages
+  - [ ] Navigation/Dashboard
-- [ ] Documentation
+- [ ] Write visual regression tests for each pages
-- [ ] Production deployment
+- [ ] Add tests to CI pipeline ??? (is it expensive?)

-## 8. Enhancement and Polish - Phase 5
+## 8. Enhancement and Polish & deploy - Phase 5

 - [ ] Review DB schema
 - [ ] Recreate DB schema in another database